Interval Funds: What’s in A Name?

 One of the challenges in financial planning in recent years has been creating portfolios that maintain the desired diversification and risk profile while still targeting return and income goals.

-The problem is that the manager needs to hold the assets in the strategy long term.
-An open-end mutual fund or ETF structure that has daily repurchase requirements might result in the manager having to liquidate positions that need a longer holding period to realize the investment.
-The limited liquidity requirement of the interval fund structure can be an effective compromise between the needs of the manager to execute the long-term strategy and the liquidity needs of an investor.
+The limited liquidity requirement of the interval fund structure can be an effective compromise between the needs of the manager to execute the longer-term strategy and the liquidity needs of an investor.

 An interval fund also can hold different types of assets, allowing the manager the flexibility to efficiently alter the asset allocation in response to market conditions.